-I discovered the name of the green mystery mineral.
-It's Vivianite.
+Visiting Scovil’s web site to once again look at and admire his photographs of minerals, I discovered the name of the green mystery mineral I discussed yesterday.
+It’s Vivianite.

 It’s not a perfect sample, but at least it’s not blackened as so many Vivianite samples are with exposure to light (she says as she looks at her sample, sitting in the sun).
 Obvious holes in the matrix show where better crystals have been pried loose, probably to be sold separately.
 Personally, I think imperfections in the piece adds to its character.